 - 1. Push PADS to view the sample bank. - 2.
 Touch a pad or turn a knob to select the desired pad.
-The pad will be pink when selected. - 3.
-Push KEYS once to display the Traditional Keyboard screen.
+The pad will be pink when selected. - Push KEYS once to display the Traditional Keyboard screen.
 Touch the keys on the screen to play notes.
-You can slide your finger across the screen to play adjacent notes. - 4.
-Touch the arrow buttons at the top of the screen or turn a knob to scroll left or right one note or one octave.
-The current octave label is displayed on each C note.
+You can slide your finger across the screen to play adjacent notes.